rstudio-education/glossRy/README.md

 ## Definitions

 **Absolute path**: A path that points to the same location in the filesystem regardless of where it's evaluated.
-An absolute path is the equivalent of latitude and longitude in geography.
+A relative path is the equivalent of giving directions using terms like "east" and "north".
   See also *relative path*.

 **Absolute row number**: the sequential index of a row in a table, regardless of what sections of the table is being displayed.